ooyala/atlantis-aquarium/README.md

 ....

-$ls -l $HOME/repos
+$ls $HOME/repos
 atlantis-aquarium	atlantis-manager	atlantis-supervisor	hello-go atlantis-builder	atlantis-router		go-docker-registry

 ```

-# How it works
+# Bootstrap

 Control is primarily through the controller, bin/atlantis-aquarium (which should probably become a gem or
 other easily-installable package at some point).

-Initial bootstrap can also be done via the makeitso script,
-until its functionality is fully subsumed in an elegant way into the main script.
+Initial bootstrap can also be done using the **makeitso.sh** script.

 ```
 $bin/atlantis-aquarium